 But which builder should you choose?
 With so much choice, it can be difficult to know where to start.

 This is where we come in to help you figure out which is best for your needs.
-Why not get started with this chart that compares our top three ecommerce platforms!
+Here’s a run-down of our top-rated online store builders:

 Over the years we have tried and tested many different builders through starting our own businesses.
 This has helped us to build up some great resources that aspiring entrepreneurs – like you! – might find handy.

-If you’re struggling to settle on an online store builder, the best way forward is to test a couple (or more than a couple) of builders.
+If you’re struggling to settle on an online store builder, the best way forward is to test a couple of builders.

 When you’re trying them out, think about asking yourself the following questions to help you come to a decision: